Themes retreat

 Signs that may indicate trauma:

-Common complaints after narcissistic abuse are: anxiety disorders, depression, exhaustion, low self-esteem, self-condemnation, not daring to trust anyone anymore, loneliness, concentration disorders, eating disorders, sleeping disorders, identity crisis, … After severe betrayal, not only your trust is shattered, but also your sense of identity.
-You often no longer know who you are, what you want and what you believe in.
+Narcissistic abuse can lead to anxiety disorders, depression, exhaustion, low self-esteem, self-judgement, an inability to trust anyone, loneliness, concentration problems, eating disorders, sleep disorders, identity crises, etc. After serious betrayal, not only is your trust shattered, but also your sense of identity.
+You often no longer know who you are, what you want, or what you believe in.

 4. Trauma bond

-A “trauma bond” or “trauma bonding” is a deep-rooted bond that a victim of abuse may have with his or her abuser.
-Central to this is the victim’s emotional attachment.
-In a trauma bond, you usually fall in love instantly.
-During this period, the abuser does everything possible to make it seem like there is a predestination, that he/she is your soulmate, that you were made for each other … (”love bombing”).
+A “trauma bond” is a deep-rooted bond that a victim of abuse can have with his or her abuser.
+The emotional attachment of the victim is central to this.
+With a trauma bond, you usually fall in love immediately.
+During this period, the abuser does everything possible to make it seem as if it is destiny, that he or she is your soul mate, that you are made for each other… (“love bombing”).

-People with complex traumatic stress disorder do have a higher chance of developing a trauma attachment.
-This is essentially because they have become attached (during childhood) to insecurity (“unsafe attachment”).
-They often attract emotionally severely damaged partners who are incapable of love, who are emotionally unattainable.
-Unconsciously, they try to ‘fix’ that partner by overloading him/her with love, so that he/she will one day be able to give them the love they missed as children.
-So the relationship with a narcissist is not based on love but on old pain being activated.
+People with complex traumatic stress disorder are more likely to develop trauma attachment.
+This is essentially because they have become attached to insecurity (“insecure attachment”) during their childhood.
+They often attract emotionally damaged partners who are incapable of loving and emotionally unavailable.
+Unconsciously, they try to “heal” that partner by showering him or her with love, so that one day he or she can give them the love they missed as a child.
+The relationship with a narcissist is therefore not based on love, but on activating old pain.

-During a retreat, you gain insight into your own traumabonding and learn to prevent it from happening again.
+During a retreat, you will gain insight into your own trauma attachment and learn how to prevent this from happening again.

-Co-dependency is a psychological concept that refers to a relationship pattern in which a person develops excessive sense of responsibility for the well-being of another, where they would do anything to help the other person and rarely say ‘no’.
-This is often at the expense of one’s own needs and well-being.
+Codependency is a psychological concept that refers to a relationship pattern in which someone develops an excessive sense of responsibility for the well-being of another person, does everything to help the other person and rarely says “no”.
+This is often at the expense of their own needs and well-being.

-Common symptoms of co-dependency include: difficulty in setting boundaries, excessive sense of responsibility, fear of rejection, constant need for affirmation, low self-esteem, perfectionism, avoidance of conflict, fear of loneliness, separation anxiety, …
+Common symptoms of codependency include difficulty setting boundaries, an exaggerated sense of responsibility, fear of rejection, a constant need for reassurance, low self-esteem, perfectionism, avoidance of conflict, fear of loneliness, fear of abandonment, etc. The cause of codependent behaviour usually lies in childhood, as a result of a lack of emotional support, a dysfunctional family life, or developmental trauma.

 6. Highly sensitive person / Empath